jason-gerard/laser-link-scheduler/README.md

 - Fair Contact Plan (FCP) is a scheduling algorithm designed to provide fairness, primarily in intra-constellation communication.
 The implementation of this algorithm in this project is based on the open-source C++ implementation of it, https://github.com/juanfraire/dtn-topology-solver.
 - Random Scheduler is a scheduling algorithm that uses random weights at each k states of the time expanded graph for edge selection.
 This was mostly created as a baseline.

+Further computational performance improvements can be made for the algorithms by further vectorizing operations for numpy, using the PyPy just-in-time compiler, and by using the Python multiprocessing library.
+There are many operations that could easily be parallelized to reduce the execution times of the algorithms.

 ## Testing
 To run the tests
 ```